fivebillionmph/m223a-class-project/README.md

 ## Acknowledgments

-We thank Dr. Speier for his guidacne during the course of building this application.
+We thank Dr. Speier for his guidance during the course of building this application.